 Availability under the Credit Facility is determined by a borrowing base comprised of eligible receivables and eligible inventory in the U.S and Canada.
-As of December 31, 2019, the Company had no borrowings against the Credit Facility and had approximately \$413 million in availability (as defined in the Credit Facility) resulting in the excess availability (as defined in the Credit Facility) of 98% subject to certain limitations.
-The Company is not obligated to pay back borrowings against the Credit Facility until the expiration date and as such, any outstanding borrowing is classified as long-term debt in the consolidated balance sheets
+As of December 31, 2020, the Company had no borrowings against the Credit Facility and had approximately \$197 million in availability (as defined in the Credit Facility) resulting in the excess availability (as defined in the Credit Facility) of 97% subject to certain limitations.
+The Company is not obligated to pay back borrowings against the current Credit Facility until the expiration date.

-The Company issued \$7 million in letters of credit under the Credit Facility primarily for casualty insurance expiring in July 2020.
+The Company issued \$7 million in letters of credit under the Credit Facility primarily for casualty insurance expiring in July 2021.